I love how you can shape this shrub to your likings! Just gorgeous!

 Privet Plants are Fast Growing and Hardy in Zones 5-9

 The shrub plant found in many counties in the United States originally came from Japan and was introduced to the United States in the mid-1940s.
-Homeowners have seen Northern Privet Plants to be most useful as a hedge plant, because of its dense leaves and quick growth rate.
+Homeowners have seen Northern Privet Plants to be most useful as a hedge plant because of their dense leaves and quick growth rate.

 Privet Plants are Prized as Privacy Screens and Windbreaks

-When it is grown in more relaxed, more northern areas in the United States, gardeners will find that its leaves will not grow as densely and the plant will not be as tall.
-Since it grows quickest in hotter climates, often it will require sheering during summer seasons.
-This provides an excellent means for homeowners to construct a natural-looking fence, or sheer it into any design they wish.
-The plant considered a weed in some states, and once established in a given area; it is tough to remove.
+When grown in more relaxed, more northern areas in the United States, gardeners will find that its leaves will not grow as densely, and the plant will not be as tall.
+Since it grows quickest in hotter climates, it will often require sheering during the summer seasons.
+This provides an excellent means for homeowners to construct a natural-looking fence or sheer it into any design they wish.
+The plant is considered a weed in some states, and once established in a given area, it is tough to remove.
 The fruit that they bear can be transplanted, and new plants will arise from the seeds.

 Climate Zone: 4 to 9